-The GCSE drama course is a popular and highly successful option in Years 10 and 11.
-The course is fun and exciting and provides the opportunity for all students to further develop their confidence and communication skills - it is not just for those who wish to pursue a career in the Performing Arts, as the skills gained on the course can help with developing valuable qualities required for the world of work.
-Some students complete the practical components as performers, whilst others complete the components as technical performance support candidates which involves working with lighting, sound, set or costume.
+The GCSE Drama course is a popular and highly successful option in Years 10 and 11.
+The course is fun and exciting and provides the opportunity for all students to further develop their confidence and communication skills.
+We offer the opportunity for students to be entered as both performers and designers which involves developing design skills for lighting, sound, set or costume.
 The syllabus we follow is Edexcel.

-At sixth form level, we offer the Level 3 BTEC Performing Arts Foundation Diploma course for students who wish to develop their performance understanding as well as their acting skills at a high level.
-This course prepares students in the sixth form for a wide variety of higher education opportunities.
+At Sixth Form level, we offer the Level 3 BTEC Performing Arts Foundation Diploma course for students who wish to develop their performance understanding as well as their acting skills at a high level.
+This course prepares students in the Sixth Form for a wide variety of higher education opportunities.